0xC0000054/sc4-more-building-styles/README.md

 If the building has any of the following values in its Occupant Groups property (0xAA1DD396), it indicates that the building is W2W.

-The following W2W occupant group values are supported:

 BTE: Ind.
 W2W:     `0xD02C802E`
 BTE: Comm.
 W2W:    `0xB5C00A05`
 BTE: Res.
 W2W:     `0xB5C00B05`